Skip to main content

 Part-time: November / December 2026 (Winter Congregation)

-The composition fee for the full-time programme for 2024-25 intake will be HK$200,000# and that for the part-time programme is HK$100,000# per year for two years.
+The composition fee for the full-time programme for 2025-26 intake will be HK$200,000# for one academic year and that for the part-time programme is HK$100,000# for two academic years.
 The fees shall be payable in two instalments over one year for full-time study or in four instalments over two years for part-time study.
 Additional expenses for field travel and studies are possible.
-For occasional students, the tuition fee would HK$3,330# per credit.

 # Subject to approval